You are here

 Let’s clear up a myth here: Palmetto bugs (Periplaneta americana) aren’t attracted to filth, and they don’t infest like their cousins, the German Cockroach (Blattella germanica).
 They prefer warm, damp environments such as basements, crawl spaces, and outdoors around decaying organic matter, mainly plants.
 If you find one inside, they likely got lost in their wanderings in search of food, water, and a dark place to lay low for a while.
 On rare occasions, you might see one on its journey to find a cozy corner.
 I doubt the top of my pantry qualifies, but hey, it’s dark up there.
 Now, if you’ll excuse me, I’m off to buy some high-lumen lights and sleep masks.

-So, while they don’t bite or sting or infest homes in an attempt to take up permanent residence, why are they so dang scary???
+While they don’t bite or sting or infest homes in an attempt to take up permanent residence, why are they so dang scary???
 In fact, why am I still talking about them?
 I hesitated to write this post—do we really want people Googling “water bugs” and landing on our website?
 But you’re here, and I’m glad you found us!

-Here’s my go-to method: grab a can of bug spray, a roll of toilet paper, and a pinch of bravery.
+So, if, and this is a BIG IF, you should encounter one, here’s my go-to method: grab a can of bug spray, a roll of toilet paper, and a pinch of bravery.
 Spray (maybe excessively), cover, flush, and return to your regularly scheduled vacation.
 (For the record, my “pinch of bravery” is actually a three-foot grabber tool...)

 P.S.